mlochbaum/rhsort/README.md

 </details>

-As you might guess, "Asc. tiles" from the bar chart hints at a significant problem: the range can be clumpy instead of uniform.
-Above is my best guess at a worst case for RH sort: one very large element followed by many random small ones.
-These all get sent to the same index (with maybe a slight difference for very large arrays).
+All these small elements get sent to the same index (with maybe a slight difference for very large arrays).
 But the Robin Hood algorithm has a mechanism to rescue them from the buffer, 16 values at a time.
 These values are then merge sorted.
 The buffer insertion amounts to an insertion sort on these blocks of 16, which is why it can be said that RH degrades to a bad hybrid merge sort.

 The RH graph here is split into a few parts.
 The large ones are insertion near the bottom and merging at the top.
 Also shown is a pure merge sort based on the same merging code.
-This merging code is not fast (for now at least), and a better method like quadsort would improve things a lot.
+This merging code is not fast (for now at least), but if you've downloaded quadsort using `./wolfbench.sh`, you can build with `-D QUADMERGE` to use it instead (see [variations](#variations)).
+Then it comes within about 1ns/value of quadsort.

 Horrible cases like this are easily detectable in a quicksort during median selection.
 Figuring out how bad it can get without being detectable from a sample will require some more benchmarks and statistics.